DanySK/build-check-deploy-gradle-action/README.md

     ./gradlew --stop
 ```

-In this way, if a command along the command chain fails, the entire block of commands fails as well.
+This way, if a command along the chain fails, the entire command block will also fail.

 ## Example